 The range is strewn with oaters that just don’t float, but Hallmark Channel gets it right with “Johnson County War.”
-Clocking in at four hours, the miniseries-that-isn’t -- it’s airing on one night -- does its best to revive the small-screen Western, a genre that hasn’t seen a classic in some time.
+Clocking in at four hours, the miniseries-that-isn’t — it’s airing on one night — does its best to revive the small-screen Western, a genre that hasn’t seen a classic in some time.
 Along with its collection of minor stars such as Tom Berenger and Luke Perry, pic has enough machismo sunsets and gunplay to keep viewers hooked despite its extended running time.
 The problem, however, is that Hallmark just doesn’t draw ’em in.

 Like the novel it’s based on, Frederic Manfred’s “Riders of Judgment,” “Johnson County War,” co-written by Larry McMurtry and Diana Ossana, is inspired by a 19th-century Wyoming cattle battle between wealthy, secluded land owners and self-sufficient farmers who eked out a living by organizing collectives and securing whatever livestock they could corral.
 The only industry in the late 1800s in which both barons and paupers took part, ranching had become too lucrative for the millionaires to allow the independents to participate.